saachit-12/portfolio/final_project_SaachiTalwai.md

 ![10209-PDF-ENG-155](https://user-images.githubusercontent.com/71638700/141886827-feba9088-5040-4c48-b086-24a9b0b26212.jpg)

 # Method and Medium

-<p> The final project will be built using digital story creator short-hand.
+The final project will be built using digital story creator short-hand.
 I will build the visualizations using a combination of Tableau and Flourish. </p>

-<p> The first two graphs related to the GDP and Government Spending will set context to the point being made - a countrywise comparision of spending behaviors between countires. </p>
+The first two graphs related to the GDP and Government Spending will set context to the point being made - a countrywise comparision of spending behaviors between countires.